TheArturthur/CoppermindScraper/Cosmere/Order of Lightweavers.md

 [[Red (Roshar)\|Red]] (bonded to an unknown Cryptic) [[Elhokar\|Elhokar]] (initiated a Nahel bond with [[Design\|Design]], but didn't finish saying the First Ideal)
 ## Trivia
-Getting a 100% Lightweaver score on the [{ Knights Radiant Quiz requires a set of answers detailed .
+Getting a 100% Lightweaver score on the  requires a set of answers detailed .

 https://coppermind.net/wiki/Order_of_Lightweavers